Metastruct/garrysmod-chatsounds/README.md

  - **Please report any remaining offensive or otherwise GitHub AUP violating sounds you might find by creating a new issue!**

 ## How to install
+### Installing is not necessary to hear the sounds if the server has [neo-chatsounds](https://github.com/Earu/neo-chatsounds) installed
  - Install a git client ([GitKraken](https://www.gitkraken.com) or [GitHub Dekstop](https://desktop.github.com)) or use the [command line](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html)
  - Git clone https://github.com/Metastruct/garrysmod-chatsounds.git into your addons folder
  - To see if you installed it correctly, you should now have ```garrysmod/addons/garrysmod-chatsounds/lua``` folder